godotengine/godot-website/collections/_release_4_5/entry-platforms-windows-modify-metadata-without-rcedit.md

   For years, in order to modify these resources, the Windows exporter needed to access an external Windows program: [``rcedit``](https://github.com/electron/rcedit).
 That made it really difficult to export for Windows on a non-Windows machine.

-  But now, the Windows exporter now knows how to handle the resources natively, so you can edit Windows export metadata without a hitch, on every platform.
+  But now, the Windows exporter knows how to handle the resources natively, so you can edit Windows export metadata without a hitch, on every platform.
 contributors:
 - name: pkowal1982
   github: pkowal1982